 Getting to the South Coast

-Self-drive is one of the best ways to explore the natural splendour and fascinating heritage of the NSW South Coast.
-The 138 km Grand Pacific Drive begins south of Sydney and weaves through one of the oldest national parks in the world to Stanwell Park and then over the Sea Cliff Bridge, an engineering marvel.
+One of the best ways to explore the natural splendour and fascinating heritage of the South Coast is by car.
+The magnificent 140km Grand Pacific Drive begins just south of Sydney and weaves through one of the oldest national parks in the world to Stanwell Park and then over the stunning Sea Cliff Bridge.

-The route hugs the Illawarra Escarpment to Wollongong and then past Albion Park, Shellharbour, Kiama, Gerringong and Berry to the edge of Nowra, which is close to the fine white sands and dolphins of Jervis Bay.
-This journey is part of the magnificent Sydney to Melbourne Coastal Drive.
+The route hugs the Illawarra Escarpment to Wollongong and then takes you past Albion Park, Shellharbour, Kiama, Gerringong and Berry, before travelling on to Nowra, which is close to the white sand beaches and dolphins of Jervis Bay.
+This journey is part of the spectacular Sydney to Melbourne Coastal Drive.

-From Canberra, the drive to Batemans Bay is two hours and to Eden, via Merimbula and Pambula, is a little over three hours.
+Batemans Bay is a four-hour drive from Sydney and two hours from Canberra.
 The drive from Melbourne to Eden, one of Australia’s best spots to watch whales, is a little over six hours.
-Useful road trip links are NSW weather and NSW roads.
+From Canberra, it takes three hours to get to Eden via Merimbula and Pambula.
+Find useful road trip information about NSW weather and NSW roads.

 You can also travel by train, with regular services leaving from Sydney's Central Station.
-This scenic rail route offers many places to stop along the way including Stanwell Park, Scarborough, Austinmer, Thirroul, Bulli, Wollongong, Shellharbour, Kiama, Gerringong, Berry and Bomaderry is the last stop.
+There are many small towns to visit along this scenic rail route including Stanwell Park, Scarborough, Austinmer, Thirroul, Bulli, Wollongong, Shellharbour, Kiama, Gerringong and Berry.
+Bomaderry near Nowra is the last stop on the line.

 Buses depart from Canberra and Sydney for popular seaside destinations.
-Flying to the far south coast and renting a car is another option.
-You can fly from Sydney to Moruya, only 40 minutes’ drive from Narooma, with Regional Express.
+Another option is to fly to the far South Coast and rent a car.
+With Regional Express, you can fly from Sydney to Moruya, which is only 40 minutes’ drive from Narooma.
 Flights to Merimbula operate out of Sydney and Melbourne.